Zhroyn/MyNotes/Notes/Tools/ShellNote.md

 $@      #All the arguments
 $#      #Number of arguments
 $?      #Return code of the previous command
+$!      #Return the pid of the last backgrounded job
 $$      #Process identification number (PID) for the current script
 $_      #Last argument from the last command
 !!      #Entire last command, including arguments